sah-comp/bienlein/README.md

 Create a database.

 Copy the _config.examle.php_ in app/config and name it config.php.

 Open it with a text editor and make changes as you fancy, e.g. enter the login information for the database(s) used.
+Do not forget to choose a install passcode that is not the default one.

+In your project directory do:

+composer install

+Point your browser to http://example.com/install and follow the instructions.

+Start writing template, models and controllers until you have a shiny new application handy.

 Notes to self